SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 can be given forward and backward using global variables or other appropriate measures.

 Another option to handle events, that are observed in the background, is to check the status of the observation inline in your workflow.
 Each registered event has a unique name, that later can be used, to check, wether it already happened or not.
-Furthermore you can inactivate registered events, so that they are ignored until activated again.
+Furthermore you can inactivate registered events, so that they are ignored until activated again (:ref:`see: Named Events <NamedObserveEvents>`).

 It's your responsibility to stop the observation.
 This can either be done by calling :py:meth:`Region.stopObserver` (in the main workflow or in the handler)